-If you don’t have a boat and you want to spend a full day sailing to Agistri, Moni & Aegina, then there are some organised tour that we can recommend.
+If you don’t have a boat and you want to spend a full day sailing to Agistri, Moni & Aegina, then there are some organised tours that we can recommend.
 Find more details about their route here.

 Lavrio – Kea

 From Lavrio the nearest island of Cyclades is Kea, only 2-3 hours away.
-Kea has a network of footpaths with a total length of 36 km and it’s considered as an ideal place for those who love hiking and trekking!
-And after trekking, beautiful beaches are waiting for your pleasure and relaxing!
+Kea has a network of footpaths with a total length of 36 km and it’s considered an ideal place for those who love hiking and trekking!
+And after trekking, beautiful beaches are waiting for your pleasure and relaxation!
 In return, if you start promptly from Kea, you can make a short stop for swimming in the Gulf of Sounion.